lonkamikaze/bsda2/bsda_obj.md

 If the init method fails (returns a value > 0) the constructor immediately destroys the object.

-The cleanup method is called implicitely by the `delete()` and `reset()` methods.
-Unlike the init method it has all the posibilities of an ordinary method.
+The cleanup method is called implicitly by the `delete()` and `reset()` methods.
+Unlike the init method it has all the possibilities of an ordinary method.

 Both the `delete()` and `reset()` methods do not proceed if the cleanup